ABOUT

 About Me:

 My name is Jennifer, I live in downtown San Clemente, CA. I never thought I would be so passionate about baking sourdough!
-I currently bake out of my home and recently decided it’s time to start selling them.
+I currently bake out of my home and recently decided it’s time to start opening up my home kitchen to the local community.

-My sourdough journey’s roots began in 2020.
-With so many items becoming unavailable, I remember buying a bag of flour.
-I really wanted to focus on being more self-sufficient.
-Baking bread, making fermented food and drinks and and making other items from scratch became my goal and passion.
+My sourdough journey began in 2020.
+With so many items becoming unavailable, I remember buying a bag of flour and then realizing I really should at least learn how to bake bread.
+I had some baking experience prior but my desire to be more self-sufficient as well as having more healthier options available to my household grew exponentially that year.
+This catapulted me into the world of fermentations which led me to sourdough.
 My daughter also loved sourdough and kept begging me to learn how to make it for her.
-I knew that it is a healthier option so I eventually set out to learn it.
+I knew it was healthier option so I eventually set out to learn it so I could choose my own ingredients.

-I eventually received a starter from a friend.
-This starter was touted as having originated from a 50 year old batch of San Franciscan starter.
-Once I got the nerve to try it, I was determined to make a crunchy, fluffy, beautiful artisan loaf!
-After quite a few trials and errors, I finally succeeded!
-Once I tasted success, I was hooked on sourdough recipes from that point forward!
-There is something so rewarding in pulling out a freshly risen and browned, crunchy ball of goodness right out of the oven.
+I received a starter from a friend which was touted as having originated from a 50 year old batch of San Franciscan starter.
+Once I got the nerve to experiment with it, I was determined to make a crunchy, fluffy, beautiful artisan loaf and the rest is history.
+There is something so rewarding in pulling out a freshly baked, crunchy ball of goodness right out of the oven.
 I have now decided it’s time for me to share that sourdough joy with other locals within the area of San Clemente.

 Why Choose Organic: